Mosquito laser

-Project development
+Development

 Initial vision

 At a brainstorming session in 2007, to think of solutions for malaria, Wood, one of the architects of the Strategic Defense Initiative (SDI), also known as "Star Wars", suggested designing a system to kill mosquitoes with lasers.
 Soon after, the idea was followed up by many scientists at Intellectual Ventures and mosquitoes were being shot down within a year.

 The original idea incorporates laser technology that stems from the SDI, scaled down to insects.
 Although the malaria-carrying parasite is gone from most developed nations, it is getting worse in undeveloped countries, and it is also becoming more resistant to drugs.
 Rather than continue with drugs or other pesticides, the mosquito laser takes a more direct approach by instantly killing mosquitoes or burning off their wings and rendering them harmless.
 One of the design goals was to minimize collateral damage to other species and the environment.

 The laser, humorously referred to by some as a WMD (Weapon of Mosquito Destruction), works effectively at a range of 100 feet (approx. 30 meters).
 Although the team at Intellectual Ventures is confident in the effectiveness of the laser, they do not expect it to eliminate malaria altogether.
 They believe several technologies must be combined for maximum eradication and minimal cost.